aembke/fred.rs/README.md

 | FRED_DISABLE_CERT_VERIFICATION    | `false` | Disable certificate verification when using TLS features.                                |
 | FRED_DISABLE_HOST_VERIFICATION    | `false` | Disable host verification when using TLS features.                                       |

-## Pipelining

-The caller can toggle [pipelining](https://redis.io/topics/pipelining) via flags on the `RedisConfig` provided to a client to enable automatic pipelining for commands whenever possible.
-These settings can drastically affect performance on both the server and client, but further performance tuning may be necessary to avoid issues such as using too much memory on the client or server while buffering commands.

-This module also contains a [separate test application](bin/pipeline_test) that can be used to demonstrate the effects of pipelining.
-This test application also contains some helpful information on how to use the tracing features.

 ## ACL & Authentication

 Prior to the introduction of ACL commands in Redis version 6 clients would authenticate with a single password.
 If callers are not using the ACL interface, or using Redis version <=5.x, they should configure the client to automatically authenticate by using the `password` field on the `RedisConfig` and leaving the `username` field as `None`.

 If callers are using ACLs and Redis version >=6.x they can configure the client to automatically authenticate by using the `username` and `password` fields on the provided `RedisConfig`.

-**It is required that the authentication information provided to the `RedisConfig` allows the client to run `CLIENT SETNAME` and `CLUSTER NODES`.** Callers can still change users via the `AUTH` command later, but it recommended to instead use the username and password provided to the `RedisConfig` so that the client can automatically authenticate after reconnecting.
+**It is required that the authentication information provided to the `RedisConfig` allows the client to run `CLIENT SETNAME` and `CLUSTER SLOTS`.** Callers can still change users via the `AUTH` command later, but it recommended to instead use the username and password provided to the `RedisConfig` so that the client can automatically authenticate after reconnecting.

-If this is not possible callers need to ensure that the default user can run the two commands above.
-Additionally, it is recommended to move any calls to the `AUTH` or `HELLO` command inside the `on_reconnect` block.

 ## Redis Sentinel